Roasted Red Pepper Sauce

 Blend on high for about 30-60 seconds, until completely smooth:

+You can see that it’s quite a creamy sauce, thanks to those roasted peppers, but without any dairy.
 The sauce can now be stored in the refrigerator for one week, ready to be drizzled on whatever you’d like.

 I LOVE this sauce on those Crispy Smashed Potatoes I posted the other day: